Skip to content

 firma run uses Unix sockets internally to bridge sandboxed agents to the host-side Sidecar — see The sandbox boundary for that path.

-• HTTP method, path, headers, body
+• HTTP method, path, headers, and body;

 firma.toml controls MITM scope with three lists: